AgentJay/python-rest-server/README.md

 python-rest-server
 ==================

-Apache Server extension to publish and document Postgresql resources as REST Web Services in an HTML Services Directory The DOPA REST Services Directory makes available in HTML format, functions from a Postgresql database.
+Apache Server extension to publish and document Postgresql resources as REST Web Services in an HTML Services Directory.
+The DOPA REST Services Directory makes available in HTML format, functions from a Postgresql database.
 It supports the following features to expose your data as a REST service:

 * Automatically creates HTML pages from schemas and functions in a Postgresql database